derkiner/Iyzico_Practicum_Frontend-Projects/Week_2/Assignment1_JavaScript/README.md

 <hr>

 NOTES:
-- The design and color choice are all original.
+- The design and color choice are all original and products of imagination.
 No boilerplate codes are used.
 - As the project leaves room for flexibility, I preferred to utilise a button to show the full date.
+- Hover over the clock from different angles to be able to change the color of the clock.
+Linear gradients can create magnificent shades.
-- A well-known CSS expert from the States enabled me to conquer many animations and I used them in this project.
-If you want to explore more about the techniques, here is the webpage of that valuable developer: https://www.joshwcomeau.com/tutorials/animation/
+- There are a lot of CSS tricks and animations within this specific project.
+A well-known CSS expert from the States enabled me to conquer animations and I used some of them in this project.
+If you want to explore more about the related techniques, here is the webpage of that valuable developer: https://www.joshwcomeau.com/tutorials/animation/
 - For the live version, visit my CodePen account => https://codepen.io/Digital_Nomad/full/jOYBZWW

 <hr>